saifsalemm/Nagwa-Quiz-App/README.md

 ## This NAGWA App is built with Typescript for the Frontend and Javascript for the Backend
-## Additional Features to the default ones listes in the project description:
+## Additional Features to the default ones listed in the project description:
 - Admin User Login and Authentication
 - A Form to add new Words to the database (TestData.json)
 - Question timer